A. L. Burt: Locations

 A. L. Burt maintained at least six New York addresses, in addition to a Chicago office, during its history, progressively moving into larger spaces.
 The address listed in a book can is thus one manner of dating, within a range of years, a book's date of publication.
 Albert Burt remained at his small 105 John Street office from 1883 until at least November 1884, and by April 1885 had moved to 162 William Street.
 He remained there until moving to 56 Beekman Street, around June 1888, and staying until at least June 1890.
 In April 1899 he moved from 93–95 Reade Street to the Jones Building at 52–58 Duane Street, where he occupied the entire seventh floor.
 Burt remained there for some 15 years, before moving around 1914 to 114–120 East 23rd Street, where the company took up two floors and 35,000 square feet.
 Around this time the company also opened an office in Chicago, where it had long done business, at 506 South Wabash Avenue.

-Works published
+Works and book series

 A. L. Burt published more than 2,000 titles from 1883 to 1937, including as standalone works, as series of standalone works such as Burt's Home Library, and as series of related works such as The Adventure Girls.
 The following is a partial list of such works:

+Edition Identification

+First editions of A.L.
+Burt reprints have a sequence of numbers with “1” present on the edition notice.